 Students are introduced to the scientific method using storybooks and educational videos.
 Students are able to participate in exciting, hands-on science experiments that correspond to the literacy curriculum.
 They learn to explore their surroundings using all their senses while asking questions and making predictions.

 Preschoolers focus on developing good character and social skills through interaction with their peers and themed storybooks.
 Students will be introduced to community helpers, Virginia and Tennessee Maps, holidays and traditions, and the community around us.
 Students are introduced to important historical figures such as Dr. Martin Luther King Jr., Christopher Columbus, and US Presidents.
 Students participate in the school character program by implementing the Monthly Character Trait and Manner of the Week.

-Spanish at the Primary School level is done as a “hands-on” approach.
-It is lively and fun and follows closely with the curriculum of the program and what the classroom teacher is teaching at a particular time.
-The focus of this course is to develop vocabulary and pronunciation skills as well as an understanding of the target cultures through hands-on and culturally stimulating ways.
+Spanish in Primary School is done as a hands-on approach.
+Later on, students will continue to develop vocabulary and pronunciation skills and an understanding of the target cultures through hands-on and culturally stimulating ways.

 Primary School technology classes focus on development of fine motor skills with use of the mouse and basic keyboard.
 Websites are utilized to reinforce classroom lessons.
 Beginning lessons in digital safety focus on staying on websites approved by teachers or parents.